 "Imagine a 13-year-old Thai boy of 60 pounds suddenly adopted by a dad from across the seas who is five times his size and a poet.
 We made an odd pairing.

 At the time, we were each “aging out”, as the expression says.
 My wife and I were on the edge of being considered too old to adopt.
 While Tin Tin also was reaching the upper age limit for adoption - a few more years and he would have ‘graduated’ from the orphanage on his own.
-The irony of all this is that he was to become a very precocious boy in a very late-blooming family."
+The irony is that he was to become a very precocious boy in a very late-blooming family."

 My grandma read me poetry from an old 1800 poetry book by Longfellow.
 She had the book forever.
 She almost lost it in the 1913 flood but found it in the mud outside her house when the river went down.